 No, SCADADroid® is not a DHCP server, so you have to manually configure an IP address on the same range of the SCADADroid® to connect with it.
 The default network configuration for SCADADroid® is 192.168.1.15 and the subnet 255.255.255.0

 - When an alarm is activated will the SCADADroid® continue to call me if I don’t answer the phone?

 Yes.
 The SCADADroid® has 4 levels of escalation for the alarms callout.
 When the notification is sent out, the contact group in the 1st group will receive alerts first.
 If the alarm is not acknowledged then the contact group in the 2nd group field will get notifications, continuing down the line.
-If any groups are left, the SCADADroid® will either stop or restart notifications depending on the repeat method that have been selected on the Alarms tab in the configuration browser.
+If any groups are left, the SCADADroid® will either stop or restart notifications depending on the repeat method that has been selected on the Alarms tab, accessible through the web- browser configuration.

 - What will I hear when I receive an alarm call from SCADADroid®?